egzontina/mirror-clo/STYLEGUIDE.md

 ## Formatting

 See references directly in the documentation style guide.
-Of particular use.
+Of particular use:

 - [Writing text][doctext]
 - [Formatting text][docformatting]